2014 Southeast Europe floods: Romania

 This was the third major flood to hit Romania since late April 2014.
 Over 8,000 people were isolated and nearly 2,000 hectares of land were covered by water.
-125 villages were affected by floods in one day.
+On a single day, 125 villages were affected by floods.
 In total, 30 national and county roads were closed or partially destroyed by water and mud.
 The waters of the Danube rose so much that the authorities set orange code for flooding for eight days, on the sector Iron Gates–Zimnicea.
 In Vrancea County, a 50-year-old man was carried away by the flood and found dead the next morning.
 Bucharest was devastated by a storm accompanied by hail and strong winds.
 Several streets were flooded, trees were uprooted, and a thick layer of ice covered important transport arteries, paralyzing the traffic in the capital.

 Slovakia

 Floods and strong winds from the cyclone also reached Slovakia, where an elderly man drowned.